HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 So we see, that the difference between the values can be quite significant in the long tail.

-## Interpolated Qunatiles from Probability Distributions
+## Interpolated Quantiles from Probability Distributions

 It is possible to construct a probability distribution that has $Q_q^{int}$ as associated $q$-quantile.
 To simplify the discussion, we limit ourselves to the case that $x_{(1)} < \dots < x_{(n)}$ here.

-Roughly speaking, we need to construct a probability densitiy function, that spreads the weight of $x_{(k)}$ evenly, across the space between the next higher and next lower samples.
+Roughly speaking, we need to construct a probability density function, that spreads the weight of $x_{(k)}$ evenly, across the space between the next higher and next lower samples.
-One way to do so is to consider the following probability denstiy functions
+One way to do so is to consider the following probability density functions

 $$
     p_k(x) = \frac{1}{x_{(k+1)} - x_{(k)}}  \mathbb{1}[ x_{(k)} \leq x < x_{(k+1)} ](x), \quad k=1,\dots,n-1